jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Charles ruled England as a proud protestant king.
 His father King James taught him from birth the "Nobles Right to Rule" was a matter of responsibility and faith, not self-interest.
 In fact it was King James who commissioned the "King James Version" Holy Bible that's still used today.
 James had it written because he wanted regular people to—among other lessons—understand why kings are their natural leaders.

-At the time England had many versions of Christianity, and all believed in a kings right to rule.
+Remember this was before Rousseau.
+So, at the time England had many versions of Christianity, and all believed in a kings right to rule.
 However, England did also have an elected Parliament.
 But in Charle's eyes it was only supposed to advise the king, which it did, even if most advice was ignored.
 However, much to Charles' chagrin, Parliament held a lever of power.
 After some revolts in the Middle Ages, the elected representatives had the power to approve, or reject, new taxes.

-Like most kings, Charles and his father spent lavishly; jewelery, palaces, and banquets don't come cheap.
+Like most kings, Charles and his father spent lavishly; jewelery, palaces, banquets and balls never come cheap.
 With the Thirty Years War raging, it wasn't long before England went broke and Charles needed more money.
 Parliament, filling up with idealistic Christians (especially Purtitans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
 In turn, Charles refused to talk to them.
 In fact, the king sent parliament home and ruled by himself for over 10 years.
 The king got his money by using the ancient feudal rulebook.
 One example, he fined men who didn't come to his royal coronation.

 And here is the moment we all should fear.
 Government was broke, and the question was, who should pay for it.
 Both sides could, but both sides thought it was the others responsibility.
 Sadly for Charles, the people were no longer desperate or feafrul.
 After all, the people were in the middle of the Science Age, and thus enjoying all the benefits of better calenders, record keeping, navigation equipment and so forth.
 It was precisely because the English people were empowered by new tools, that they could stand up to the king.